raymondtruong/ubook/deliverables/iteration-02.plan.md

  For our Git workflow we will be using pull requests for merges which cause or required logically implementation to our code base.
-This means that code/files such as view templates or starter code required for frameworks (django) can be merged directly to our code base.
-Though this may not be ideal as the code we are pushing initially won't change the current working system (we do not have one as of yet) then we have decided that this will actually be beneficial to getting our foundation set up and distributable as fast as possible.
-All code changes/uploads which may result in a change in functionality will have a pull requested submitted.
-The pull request will go from a team members local branch into our master project team branch.
- Ideally we will have other members of our back end and front end subteams to review their teams respective pull requests, however in the event that a subteam member is not able to we will allow other team memebers to approve them aswell.
+This means that code/files such as view templates or starter code required for frameworks (django) can be merged directly to our code base's master branch.
+Though this may not be ideal, as the code we are pushing initially won't change the current working system (we do not have one as of yet) then we have decided that this will actually be beneficial to getting our foundation set up and distributable as fast as possible.
+All code changes which may result in a change in functionality or appearance will have a pull requested submitted.
+The pull request will go from a team members locally forked repos into our master project team branch.
+Ideally we will have other members of our back end and front end subteams review their team's respective pull requests, however in the event that a subteam member is not able to we will allow other team memebers to approve them aswell.
 Once the pull request has been reviewed, the reviewer is responsible for closing the pull request and merging the branch into master.
 Files such as iteration plans and reviews will be pushed directly to master.